ParadiseSS13/Paradise/.github/DOWNLOADING.md

 ### Installation (Linux)

-The code is fully complaint to run on linux, however windows is the recommended platform.
+The code is fully able to run on linux, however windows is the recommended platform.
 The code requires 2 libraries, with dependencies below

 For MySQL, run the following: `apt-get install libmysqlclient-dev:i386`